 The foundation of the Canada-United States Procurement Agreement (CUSPA) is the WTO-GPA.

 The Canada-European Union Comprehensive Economic and Trade Agreement (CETA) is a trade agreement between Canada and the European Union aimed at eliminating and reducing tariffs, facilitating customs and trade, ensuring non-discriminatory market access, fostering regulatory cooperation, creating conformity assessments for product testing and certification, allowing labour mobility, and opening up markets for government procurement activities.
 Although negotiations for CETA have concluded, it has not come into force.

 Trade agreements include dollar thresholds where each would apply.
 Refer to Posting Threshold Guidelines for more information.

-If unsure whether or not the trade agreements apply, assume they do or contact the ministry's Procurement Specialist, the Procurement Governance Office, Procurement Services, Ministry of International Trade or Legal Services.
+If unsure whether or not the trade agreements apply, assume they do or contact the ministry's Procurement Specialist, the Procurement Governance Office, Procurement Services, Ministry of Jobs, Trade and Technology or Legal Services.